AleksaC/aleksac.me/README.md

 ### Infra

 The website is deployed to [Cloudflare Pages](https://pages.cloudflare.com/).
-It offers great performance as well as availability across the globe for the low price of free.
+It offers great performance and unlimited bandwidth for the low price of free.
 Preview builds are also nice.

-The deployment is not done through cloudflare pages github integration.
+The deployment is not done through their GitHub Integration.
 I'm using GitHub Actions instead.

 This gets me: